-Where in the Bible do you go when you are in distress?
+Where in the Bible do you go when you are in distress as a Christian parent?
 The Psalms for comfort?
 Proverbs for wisdom?
 The Gospels for the words of Jesus?

 Have you ever gone to 2 Kings?
 Take a moment to read chapters 6 and 7.
 These two chapters are filled with faith, strength and the mighty power of God.
 And at the center of these stories is a man named Elisha.

 As parents, we could learn a lot from Elisha on how to be calm in the midst of storms.
 Here are a few lessons we can glean from this mighty man of God.